Another Book of Nothing Chapters 10-13:

 The Baghdad Gita 18:65,66

-There can be no controversy following the words of Christ alone, and using them in one’s personal devotion to Him, as an ideal of goodness to try to emulate, and as a guide and symbol in seeking the final answer to life’s problems - turning the other cheek, and judging the right and wrong of their actions against the clarity of their heart.
-But when it comes to all the extra ideas and rituals that have been added in His name, it is our right to judge whatever people say with heart and reason - and to beware of red herrings!
+There can be no controversy about following the genuine words of Christ or any other realised soul, and using them in one’s path of personal devotion, or in taking such exalted beings as one's spiritual guide and personal representation of the Divine in seeking the final answer to life’s problems.
+But when it comes to all the extra ideas and rituals that have been added in their name, it is our right to judge whatever people say with heart and reason - and to beware of red herrings!

 A rose by any other name